aesalazar/kaxaml/readme.md

 I welcome any feedback.

 # Changelog

+## 9.4.0 - External Assembly References
+- Provides the ability to load an external Assemblies
+- Inspired by punker76's fork of Kaxaml ([Punker76 Fork](https://github.com/punker76/kaxaml))
+- Allows DLLs to be loaded and referenced in XAML
+- Ref can be saved with XAML using XML comment
+- Other Changes
+    - Change plugins to load via Dependency Injection
+    - Add busy indicator when parse timer is in flight
+    - Remove Font Chooser plugin empty stub
+    - Snippet dialog editor single window instance
+    - Update nuget packages
+- Fixes
+    - Fix memory leak with WpfDocumentView animation
+    - Hide close buttons on Snippet and Xaml Dialog
+    - Fix namespace for certain plugins
+    - Fix snippet dialog editor memory leak
+    - Reduce WpfDocumentView memory leak (to revisit)

 ## 9.3.3 - Fix another new document bug and more code cleanup
 - Fixed another temp folder exception when launched from start menu